NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/The Whispering Reeds.md

 **Frequency** once per day

 **Effect** You invoke a tale from _The Whispering Reeds_ that parallels the situation, environment, or creatures nearby.
-Eerie mists and indistinct whispers rise in a 20-foot emanation around you, and clusters of seven perfectly spaced divots manifest in the ground, vegetation, and flesh of creatures in the emanation other than yourself and up to three creatures you designate at the time of activation.
+Eerie mists and indistinct whispers rise in a @Template\[emanation|distance:20\] around you, and clusters of seven perfectly spaced divots manifest in the ground, vegetation, and flesh of creatures in the emanation other than yourself and up to three creatures you designate at the time of activation.
 Creatures afflicted with these divots suffer from agonizing mental anguish in the form of crippling despair and take 4d6 mental damage (DC 27 Will check save).
 The mists, whispers, and strange divots fade away at the end of the round, but any creature that takes mental damage from the effect also takes a -1 penalty to saving throws against effects with the emotion trait for 1 minute.

 * * *